claytonbonelli/djini/README.md

     A representation object-oriented of sessions of an ini file where the session name will be represented by a new Python class and the key/value will be the attributes of this new class.

-    The current implementation was inspired by the models defined by Django web framework
+    The current implementation was inspired by the models defined by Django web framework.

 # Fields
     A field is an object that maps to key/value pairs in an ini file.

 # Model
     A model is an object that maps to sessions in an ini file.
-    A model name is the name of a session formed of key/value pairs defined in a configuration file,
+    A model name is the name of a session formed of key/value pairs defined in a configuration file.

 # Example
 ```bash